6 in. 9-GAUGE Steel Landscape Staples - Heavy Duty

 - Countless uses including securing weed barrier fabric, pet containment systems, drip irrigation systems, erosion control matting

-- Effortless application: Made with chisel point tips at the bottom of the staples, which makes installation easier & faster
+- Easy Installation: Made with chisel point tips at the bottom of the staples, which makes installation easier & faster

 - Free, Priority Mail shipping: arrives in 3 business days (5,000 staples or less), anywhere in USA